- Peter J. Solomon Company—investment banking firm

 - Tennisport, Inc.—tennis facilities and products

 We pride ourselves on the fact that we develop close relationships with many of our clients, becoming virtually their general counsel and getting involved with all facets of their business and dealing with the inevitable issues or problems that all growing companies face from time to time.
-Whatever is needed, our clients know we will be there for them.
-When we are able to help our clients develop their business, avoid missteps, keep moving forward in good times and bad, and prevent emergent problems from eroding the businesses that they have built, it is then that we truly know we have done our job well.
+Whatever is needed, our clients know we are there for them.
+Through helping our clients develop their business, avoid missteps, keep moving forward in good times and bad, and preventing emergent problems from eroding the businesses that they have built, we truly know we have done our job well.

 Perhaps the best way to illustrate this would be to describe the development of a few of our close relationships with our clients.
 By forging these kinds of relationships, we feel the value-added services that we offer become most evident.

 In the aftermath of 9/11, the founder of a start-up retail concept called The Art of Shaving was referred to us to attempt to negotiate with the landlord of his Wall Street store located in the shadow of the former World Trade Center.
 The area had been in virtual lockdown for several months and all of the surrounding retail businesses were understandably suffering.
 The landlord was none too sympathetic and the tenant was faced with the prospect of an expensive, long-term lease and police barriers keeping away its customers.
 After some hardball negotiations, we were able to convince the landlord to release the company from its lease on favorable terms.
 It was the end of a bitter experience for the company's founder, but having come to know each other while working together in the trenches, we began to collaborate on many aspects of the company's development and its phenomenal growth from that point forward.
 In effect, we became the company's general counsel and since then have worked hand-in-hand with senior management to orchestrate growth.

 - Develop a template for the company to license stores to operators in specific locations